 - Keep valuable items out of sight and securely stored.
 Make a list of items’ brand names, model and serial numbers for insurance purposes.
 If you are a victim of theft, accurate information may allow recovered items to be traced and returned

-Protect Yourself: Awareness of your surroundings and your actions contribute significantly to personal safety.
+Protect Yourself: No victim is to blame for what happens to them.
+Awareness of your surroundings can contribute to personal safety.